CD Mirandés

 Club Deportivo Mirandés is a Spanish football team based in Miranda de Ebro, Province of Burgos, in the autonomous community of Castile and León.
-Founded on 3 May 1927, the club competes in the Segunda División, holding home matches at Estadio Municipal de Anduva.
+Founded on 3 May 1927, the club competes in the Segunda División and holds its home matches at Estadio Municipal de Anduva.
+They have never played in La Liga.

 History

 Mirandés' origins can be traced to the beginnings of the 20th century, with clubs such as El Deportivo Mirandés (1917), Sporting Club Mirandés (1919), Deportivo SC (1919), and Miranda Unión Club (1922) all being its predecessors.
 Club Deportivo was founded as such on 3 May 1927, playing its first game on 4 June in the Saint John of the Mountain Festival, against Arabarra, winning 1–0 courtesy of a Fidel Angulo goal; the team's first president was Arturo García del Río, with the organization's initial capital consisting of 666 shares of 15 pesetas each.

 From 1944 to 1977, Mirandés competed in Tercera División, with the exception of three seasons spent in the regional leagues.
 The club's debut in Tercera división took place on 24 September 1944, with a 2–2 draw against Vasconia from San Sebastián.

 One of the best Mirandés campaigns during these years was in 1957–58 season, when under the presidency of Andrés Espallargas and with Juan Malón as a coach, the club finished in 2nd in Tercera división.

 In 1977–78, Mirandés moved to the newly created Segunda División B, lasting five years, twice unsuccessful in the promotion playoffs.
 On 28 December 1977, the team faced Mario Kempes and Valencia at home in the Copa del Rey, losing 2–4; future Real Madrid player and La Liga manager Miguel Ángel Portugal played with the team during this decade.

 In 1986, Mirandés was one of the founders of the La Rioja Football Federation.
 Three years later, the club won its first major trophy, conquering the fourth level championship under 23-year-old manager Juan Manuel Lillo.
 The team went on to fluctuate between divisions three and four in the following years, again experiencing the odd visit to the regional levels (two seasons).